 Assign each student one of the Twelve Labors of Hercules, such as slaying the Nemean Lion, capturing the Golden Stag of Artemis, or cleaning the Augean stables.
 Provide them with multiple versions of the Twelve Labors.
 Have students use a cluster diagram or character trait organizer to brainstorm additional adjectives and descriptions as they develop their own narrative version of one of the Twelve Labors of Hercules’.

-Have students use the drawing tools in Frames to illustrate a crucial scene in their labor.
+Have students use geometric shapes, on paper or using a digital tool, like Wixie, to illustrate a crucial scene in their assigned labor.
 Have students use their cluster or character trait organizers as they develop the details.
-You may want to limit your students to using the Shape tool to ensure that they only use simple shapes.
+Work to ensure that students only use simple shapes.

-When students have finished creating this frame, have them use the Print Current Frame feature to create a hard copy of their work.
-Partner students together and have them exchange their images, completing a peer review of the use of shape and color in the scene.
+When students have finished creating thieir image, have them share their work with a peer, conducting a peer review of the use of shape and color in the scene.

 Arrange the student videos in the order of the Labors of Hercules.
 Showcase the videos from each of the Labors, commenting on each student’s interpretations and use of shape and color.

-Using a web authoring tool like Share, create a web site that retells the story of the Twelve Labors of Hercules.
+Collect student work on a web site or video sharing account for a visual retelling of the Twelve Labors of Hercules.
 Share this with a class studying mythology and heroes.
 Have students in this class evaluate the use of color and shape in your students’ videos.

 The initial discussion of Paul Klee’s work will help you establish prior knowledge.
 As you explore the story of Little Red Riding Hood, listen to students’ responses to your questions about Molly Bang’s use of shape and color.